Cocoom/Cocoom.github.io/docs/guide/msteams-app/publish.md

 1. ✏️ **publication** : this is a long and complete format that allows you to structure a lot of information.

 The publications have 5 different bases.
-These variants will have an impact on the map (summary visible in the thematic thread) and on the top of the publication in the header.
+These variants will have an impact on the map (summary visible in the thematic channel) and on the top of the publication in the header.

 ![](https://paper-attachments.dropbox.com/s_FD54F733FF3B406BE1B2AF18017B38E8E6AE6D58DDB5BB39B0FC5BDD453F2A07_1589061000875_Plan+de+travail+45cocoom-guides_EN.png)